A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The system

-\begin{remark} This result simply asserts that in multidimension, Poisson forcing is enough to avoid concentrations at the origin, irrespective of how negative the initial velocity is.
-This is not the case in one dimension.
-A more detailed discussion comparing 1D and multi-D cases is included in Section \ref{secconc} (conclusion). \end{remark}
+\begin{remark} This result asserts that in multiple dimensions, the Poisson forcing alone prevents concentrations at the origin -- irrespective of how negative the initial velocity may be.
+This phenomenon does not hold in one dimension.
+A more detailed comparison between one-dimensional and multi-dimensional cases is provided in Section \ref{secconc} (conclusion). \end{remark}

-At this point, we set up the notation for the trajectory curve as obtained in Lemma \ref{qsregularity}.
-It will be used in this as well as in later sections.
+We now set up notation for the trajectory curve obtained in Lemma \ref{qsregularity}, which will be used here and in later sections.
+Define